by Dr. Josh Axe

 Just how much of the immune system is located in the gut?
 It’s now believed that the gut houses between 70 percent and 80 percent of all immune cells.

-The Immune System and Gut Connection
+How the Immune System and Gut Are Connected

 Amazingly, it’s estimated that within the body there are slightly more microorganisms than there are human cells, mostly concentrated within the GI tract.